akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-nextcloud/README.md

-# Linode Harbor Deployment One-Click APP
+# Linode Nextcloud Deployment One-Click APP

-Harbor is an open source registry that secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.
+Nextcloud AIO stands for Nextcloud All In One, and provides easy deployment and maintenance for popular Nextcloud tools.
+AIO includes Nextcloud, Nextcloud Office, OnlyOffice, and high-performance backend features.

 ## Software Included